 Then have them identify the perimeter and area of each shape.
 How easy is that?!

 I let my kids eat the little snack after work is complete.
 I bought a Costco pack for my class of 25 and had half a bag left over!
 You could easily buy 2 boxes at the grocery and it would work just fine!
 What are some fun ways you teach area and perimeter?

 Want to use more Cheez-It activities in your math lessons?
-Just drop your name and personal email address in the contact box at the end of this post (not in the comment section) and I’ll send them over to you right away into your inbox!
+Just drop your name and personal email address in the contact box (where it says subscribe) at the end of this post (do not leave a comment below) and I’ll send them over to you right away into your inbox!